firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/organizing.md

 In your preferences, you can change this range to be weekly, or even yearly.

+This is a different (and better!) approach than YNAB.
+Yes, [I am opinionated about this](../more-information/zero-based-budgeting.md).

 ### Adding money to a budget

 You can't add money to a budget through a deposit.
 A reimbursement or a returned item cannot be used to restore the budget.